ngkhh/Nexercise/README.md

 - MQTT on ESP8266(s)
 - Dot matrix showing randomized alphabet
 - 2 buttons represent "W" and "M"
+- Designing a schematic, PCB and case for it

 ## Planned
 - Connecting 4 ESP8266 with MQTT